Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Hodor**

-    You can temporarily fortify a door or window using your action.
+    You can temporarily fortify a door or window using your :rsc-action: **Action**.
 The DC needed to open it increases by 5, but the fortification falls apart after 1 minute.

 - **Roman Ethic**